The Voice Behind the Words: Quantifying Intersectional Bias in SpeechLLMs: Results

 \textbf{Pairwise comparisons.} The pairwise paradigm, which forces a direct choice between two accent conditions, reveals a clearer pattern.
 Eastern European--accented speech receives the lowest overall win rate (31.6\%), losing head-to-head to every other accent (Fig.~\ref{fig:bws-pairwise}, right). \textbf{$\rhd$ Finding 1:} A binomial test on Eastern European wins (142) versus losses (192), excluding ties, is significant ($p = 0.007$).
 Notably, 88\% of pairwise \textit{respectfulness} comparisons result in ties, indicating that the models maintain a uniformly polite tone across accents.
 This indicates that bias manifests in the \textit{helpfulness} of the advice rather than in overt rudeness, informality or condescension.

 \textbf{Best--Worst Scaling.} A Plackett--Luce model fitted to the 238 LLM judge BWS groups yields near-uniform worth parameters (range: $\hat\pi=0.151$ -- $0.184$), with no accent differing significantly from the Mainstream US~English reference (all $p > 0.37$).
-This confirms that the LLM judge's accent preferences are subtle: Eastern European and Chinese are selected as worst most frequently (52 and 45 of 238 groups), but the effect sizes are small and statistically indistinguishable under the Plackett--Luce model.
-Fig.~\ref{fig:bws-pairwise} (left) shows the BWS profile across all four dimensions: \textbf{$\rhd$ Finding 2:} Accent differences are concentrated on helpfulness and assumed competence, while formality and condescension show less systematic variation.
+This suggests that the LLM judge's accent preferences are subtle: Eastern European and Chinese are selected as worst most frequently (52 and 45 of 238 groups), but the effect sizes are small and statistically indistinguishable under the Plackett--Luce model.
+Fig.~\ref{fig:bws-pairwise} (left) shows the BWS profile across all four dimensions: \textbf{$\rhd$ Finding 2:} Accent differences appear for helpfulness and assumed competence, while formality and condescension show less systematic variation.